MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 * Configure [Azure Container Apps][2] to host the container image.
 * Set up a [GitHub Action][6] that updates the container image triggered by changes to repo. *This last step is optional.*

-Following this tutorial, you'll have the basis for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.
+Following this tutorial, you'll be set up for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.

 ## Service Overview